 Since, this article is going to be purely about how to take a patent for your mobile app development, here is a detailed description of what are patents and how the application process works and get a green tick.

 In legal terms, a Patent is defined as the right which is granted to an inventor of a product/service/idea from the government authority in order to restrict others from making or selling that invention for a period of time.

-The patent is a part of the Intellectual property law that also consists of rights like trademark, copyright, etc. but those are different forms that should be confused with patent as they have their own different legal definitions.
+The patent is a part of the Intellectual property law that also consists of rights like trademarks, copyright, etc. but those are different forms that should be confused with patents as they have their own different legal definitions.

 Before we go ahead, it is important for you to understand that patents can take many forms.
 Here are the types of patents one can apply for.

-4. Plant patent: A plant patent is an IP right that protects a unique and new plant’s characteristic from being sold, copied, or used by others.
+A plant patent is an IP right that protects a unique and new plant’s characteristics from being sold, copied, or used by others.
 A patentable plant can be natural, somatic, or even bred.